Customer and Product Data Act 2025

 You could also call this:

-For companies in New Zealand, you’ll need to follow the rules in the Companies Act 1993.
-There are also special rules for overseas companies.
+For companies in New Zealand, there are special rules about how they can receive notices.
+These rules are in the Companies Act 1993.
+There are also rules for companies from other countries that operate in New Zealand.

-If someone is not in New Zealand, you can give the notice to their agent in New Zealand.
-If the person has died, you can give the notice to the person handling their affairs.
+If you're not in New Zealand, they can give the notice to someone who represents you in New Zealand.
+If you've died, they can give the notice to the person who's handling your affairs.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.